fau-is/IntroCS/Section3/Examples/Cinema/README.md

 Your own information system, with which you operate the cinema, stores the seats not with consecutive numbers but with the help of a 4 x 4 matrix.
 Each element of this matrix is a seat with typical characteristics of a cinema seat.
 You have written a script for the automated transfer of the service provider data into your information system.
-You can then feed the display with intuitive descriptions of row and seat numbers.
+You can then feed the display with intuitive descriptions of row and seat numbers, e.g. "Row 3 seat no 1"

 {% spoiler "Hints" %}
 This text is initially hidden.